dschnelldavis/angular2-json-schema-form/README.md

 Note: 2-way data binding will work with any dedicated data input,
       including 'data', 'model', 'ngModel', or 'formData'.
-      But 2-way binding will not work with the combined 'form' input.
+      However, 2-way binding will _not_ work with the combined 'form' input.

 #### Debugging inputs and outputs